Ayers, William David (1869-1929) (1 of 2)

 Description: In this head-and-shoulders portrait, William Ayers is between 43 and 44 years old.
 He is attired in a sack jacket with pipped lapels.
 Attached to the second button of his dark vest is a chain, which most probably leads to a watch stored in the vest’s pocket.
 His dark, wavy hair is receeding, and he sports a wiry, graying, chin beard.

 Biographical Note: William Ayers was born in Ireland in 1829 and traveled with his parents to America, where they settled in Warsaw, Illinois.
 In 1849 he married Martha Wade, and in 1851 or 1857, they traveled to California and settled on a ranch reported to be at Stony Point.
-The 1860 census documents them living in Annally, Sonoma County, and the 1870 census documents them living in Petaluma, where William lived until his died in 1899.
+The 1860 census documents them living in Annally, Sonoma County, and the 1870 census documents them living in Petaluma, where William lived until he died in 1899.
 William served on the Petaluma City Council and as Street Superintendent.
 William was buried in his family plot at the Petaluma Cypress Hill Cemetery.

 Family Affiliation: William married Martha Wade in 1849.
 Together, they had at least six children: Miss Gussie Ayers, Mrs. Eugene Wilson, Mrs. Amelia Vestal, Mrs. Edith Chapman, William David Ayer, and Rosalie “Rosa” Ayers Blakely.
 William Ayer’s brother, Robert Ayers (d.
 Ventura, California, December 1899), built the Washoe House at Stony Point in 1855.
 There are numerous portraits of additional Ayers family members on this website.